 What is quarter glass?

-This side window, also known as a valence window, is located before the front side window or to the rear of the back passengers side windows of the vehicle.
+This side window, also known as a valence window, is the last window on the side of a vehicle.
+It is behind the doors and above the rear wheel.
+A quarter glass is never in the rear door.
 Quarter glass windows are either stationary or retractable, depending on the window next to which they are mounted.

 Does my vehicle have quarter glass?

 Most vehicles with windows in the doors have a quarter glass pane.
-If your quarter glass is on a hinge, then it can also be called a vent window, which were used in older vehicles before air conditioning became a standard feature.
 On minivans, which have an extra roof pillar, venting quarter glass is fairly popular, to allow more ventilation in the additional row of seats.
 Older minivans are fitted with manual tilt mechanisms, where the passenger had to unfasten the latches to tilt out the window.
 However, modern minivans have added power controls to operate the tilting mechanism electronically, for convenience.
 Quarter glass should not be mistaken for opera glass, which could be found in the rear pillar of older cars.

 Do I need to replace my quarter glass?